Difference between revisions of "Victoria Falls Tourist Accident" - Pindula

 Three kayakers led by filmmaker Tom Vary managed to paddle to the exact spot where Dikinya’s body parts were initially discovered.

-Unfortunately, they found that the remains had been swept away by the water and only managed to recover a smartphone.
+Other rescue team members had mounted zip lines as they worked as a unit.
+The remains of the Victoria Falls tourist had been swept away by the water and the rescue team members only managed to recover his smartphone.

 References